 Choosing quality care is important, no matter which kind of provider you decide upon.
 The Texas Health and Human Services Provider Search allows you to select care options and find providers who can best assist you with your search needs.
 Click here to use the THHS search.

-Local Child Care Licensing Office
+Local Child Care Regulation Office

 3521 S.W.
 15th St.